YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Archetypes are basically different types of artifacts in a Mojito application.
 In other words, Mojito offers several versions of template code for an artifact such as an application or a mojit.
-So, when you select the archetype simple for an application, you are asking Mojito to create an application using the boilerplate code from the simple version of an application.
+So, when you select the archetype ``simple`` for an application, you are asking Mojito to create an application using the boilerplate code from the *simple* version of an application.

-This is reflected in the Mojito source, where you’ll find an archetypes directory.
-In this directory, you'll see the directories for the two artifacts app and mojit.
+This is reflected in the Mojito source, where you’ll find an ``archetypes`` directory.
+In this directory, you'll see the directories for the two artifacts ``app`` and ``mojit``.
 Within these directories that map to the artifacts, you will find the archetypes that you specify on the command line.
-When you run mojito create app simple myApp, you are asking Mojito to copy the template code in ``archetype/app/simple`` to ``./myApp``.
+When you run ``mojito create app simple myApp``, you are asking Mojito to copy the template code in ``archetype/app/simple`` to ``./myApp``.

 If no archetype name is provided, the default archetype is used,